edistyping/priceisart-frontend/README.md

 # Price is Art!
 ## https://priceisart.com/

+# To Do
+- Switching between Ranking and Result undo 'Submit Your Vote'
+	- why does 'Submit Your Vote' get un-disabled
+	- Instead of re-rendering, is it because one gets unmounted?

 Cache is not setting at Frontend browser -> Fixed;
 1. Fixing adding comments
 	= Fixed; Added a hook variable for tracking and added separate function for show/hide